StrangeRanger/bash-style-guide/content/style.md

 /// admonition | Guidelines
     type: tip

-//// tab | Generic and Local Variables
+//// tab | Global and Local Variables

-- **Naming Conventions**: Use lowercase for local variable names, separating each word by an underscore (`_`).
+- **Naming Conventions**: Use lowercase letters, separating each word with an underscore (`_`).
+    - **Reason**: Using lowercase letters helps distinguish between constant and exported/environment variables, which are conventionally in uppercase.
-- **Scope Management**: Use the `local` keyword to limit their scope within functions, preventing conflicts with global variables.
+- **Scope Management**: Use the `local` keyword to limit the scope of a variable within a function.
-- **Reason**: Lowercase with underscores helps visually differentiate local variables from global environment variables, which are conventionally in uppercase.
-This distinction minimizes confusion, especially in complex scripts with both local and global variables.
+    - **Reason**: Defining local variables within functions prevents conflicts with global variables.

 ///// details | Example